 "I'm worried about Ororo," Jean told Logan over the phone.

 "She's a grown woman, she'll be fine, she always is," Logan said.

 "She's been coming back bloody and beaten, Logan, that's not normal!"

 "You mean after working out in the danger room?"

 "No, that would be wonderful if she were; she's out at all hours of the night doing who knows what.
 She mentioned some bar the FOH hang out at!
 She's been acting so peculiar I wouldn't put it past her to do something crazy but she just keeps evading my questions, Logan.
 I wish you'd check in with her."

 "Just because she hasn't called you doesn't mean she doesn't want you to call her."

 "Not going to do that, Jeanie."

-"You're a lousy friend, Logan, I expected better from you," Jean said and ended the call.
+"You're a lousy friend, Logan, I expected better from you," Jean said and hung up.

 When Logan heard a ruckus break out behind him he spun around on the bar stool he was perched on and stared in shock as Ororo took out first the shorter guy and then the taller one.
 Logan briefly admired her stance but thought she should raise her left a little higher as the mayhem began.
 If Logan was anything he was a loyal and good friend so he'd taken Jean's words to heart and sought out the nearest FOH bar in the Salem Center area.
 Besides, Ororo going to a bar in FOH country didn't make sense.
 Seeing her in the middle of a fight like this made even less sense.